spacelift-io/user-documentation/docs/concepts/policy/push-policy/README.md

 !!! info
     Note that runs are only rejected if the push policy rules result in an attempt to acquire a lock on an already locked stack with a different lock key.
 If the `lock` rule is undefined or results in an empty string, runs will not be rejected.

-Below is an example policy snippet which locks a stack when a pull request is opened or synchronized, and unlocks it when the pull request is closed or merged:
+Below is an example policy snippet which locks a stack when a pull request is opened or synchronized, and unlocks it when the pull request is closed or merged.
+Ensure you have added `import future.keywords` to your policy to use this exact snippet.

 ``` opa
 lock_id := sprintf("PR_ID_%d", [input.pull_request.id])